assay-it/assay-it.github.io/index.md

   image: /images/hologram.svg
   title: Confirm Quality, Eliminate Risks in your Serverless applications
   description: |
     Quality assurance of serverless applications is more complex than doing it for other runtimes.
-Engineering teams spend twice as much time maintaining testing environments and mocks of cloud dependencies instead of building a loyal relationship with their customers, assay.it has you covered.
+Engineering teams spend twice as much time maintaining testing environments and mocks of cloud dependencies instead of building a loyal relationship with their customers, <a href="/getting-started"><b>assay.it has you covered.</b></a>

 ##
 ## product features